TITLE Assistant Director of Human Resources, Compensation and Information Management

 IMMEDIATE SUPERVISOR Director of Human Resources

-The Assistant Director of Human Resources, Compensation and Information Management administers the job classification and compensation program for the University, develops administrative guidelines, monitors, reviews, and finalizes all job descriptions, audits jobs to determine classification under the Fair Labor Standards Act (FLSA), and performs job analyses and job evaluations of staff positions.
+The Assistant Director of Human Resources, Compensation and Information Management administers the job classification and compensation program for the University, maintains and applies salary administration guidelines, monitors, reviews, and finalizes all job descriptions, audits job descriptions to determine classification under the Fair Labor Standards Act (FLSA), and performs job analyses and job evaluations of staff positions.
 The Assistant Director of Human Resources, Compensation and Information Management prepares statistical and analytical reports, conducts and responds to salary surveys, prepares salary survey analyses, and oversees the personnel recordkeeping functions.

 MINIMUM ACCEPTABLE QUALIFICATIONS